KSPModdingLibs/KSPCommunityFixes/README.md

 ### Changelog

 ##### 1.1.0
-- New bugfixes : ModuleIndexingMismatch, StockAlarmCustomFormatterDate, PAWGroupMemory, KerbalInventoryPersistence
+- New bugfixes : ModuleIndexingMismatch, StockAlarmCustomFormatterDate, PAWGroupMemory, KerbalInventoryPersistence, FlightSceneLoadKraken
 - New QoL patch : PAWStockGroups
 - New API : MultipleModuleInPartAPI
 - Small tweaks to the patching engine